davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   existing value) or + (when reading and writing).
-When using =, do not assume the location contains the existing value on entry to the ``asm``, except when the operand is tied to an input; InputOperandsInput Operands.
+When using =, do not assume the location contains the existing value on entry to the ``asm``, except when the operand is tied to an input; see :ref:`Input Operands <inputoperands>`.

-  After the prefix, there must be one or more additional constraints (Constraints) that describe where the value resides.
+  After the prefix, there must be one or more additional constraints (see :ref:`constraints`) that describe where the value resides.
 Common constraints include r for register and m for memory.
   When you list more than one possible location (for example, ``"=rm"``), the compiler chooses the most efficient one based on the current context.